marcpouzet/zrun/README.md

 The long term objective is to treat all Zelus programs.
 We are far away from that!
-For the moment, the input language lacks higher-order, arrays and is purely discrete-time.
+For the moment, the input language lacks higher-order, arrays, valued signals and is purely discrete-time.

 If you find this work useful or have any comment/question/criticism, please send a mail to Marc.Pouzet@ens.fr.